-In the context of assessment performance levels, rigor refers to the knowledge and skills expected of a student to be considered proficient.
-Participants at the initial meeting overwhelmingly agreed that the current definition of "proficiency" for students is too high of an academic standard.
+At the initial meeting, participants overwhelmingly agreed that the current definition of proficiency for students is too high of an academic standard.
 In fact, 18 of 21 panel members agreed or strongly agreed with the statement, "Illinois' definition of proficiency for students signals too high of an academic standard."

-Next, participants reviewed historical performance data from the Illinois Assessment of Readiness and Illinois Science Assessment as well as performance data from the ACT, SAT, and the National Assessment of Education Progress (NAEP).
+Next, participants reviewed historical performance data from the IAR and ISA as well as performance data from ACT, SAT, and NAEP.
 Reflecting on these data and their own experiences and expertise, they were asked to consider what, if any, external benchmarks signal that rigor is at or near an appropriate level.
-Small and large group discussions yielded the following recommendations:
+Small and large group discussions surfaced the following recommendations:

-- The state's definition of "proficiency" should not be substantially different from other state assessment programs.
+- The state's definition of proficiency should not be substantially different from other state assessment programs.
 (Subsequent polling on July 18 revealed less support for this recommendation.
-Discussion suggested not all states were equally suitable for comparison purposes.) - The state's definition of "proficiency" should not be substantially different from meaningful benchmarks set on national tests, such as ACT/SAT threshold for readiness (or on-track to readiness). - There should be a positive and predictive relationship between demonstrated accomplishments associated with the academic demands related to postsecondary success (e.g., successful completion of Advanced Placement/dual credit coursework, internships, industry certifications) and proficiency on the state test.
-In other words, if most students who complete these accomplishments are not proficient on the state test, the rigor established for "proficiency" is likely too high.

-• While participants did not identify separate on-track measures in Grades 3-8, they agreed that the progression of rigor across grades should increase in relatively consistent increments.
+Discussion suggested not all states were equally suitable for comparison purposes.) - The state's definition of proficiency should not be substantially different from meaningful benchmarks set on national tests such as ACT/SAT threshold for readiness (or on-track to readiness). - There should be a positive and predictive relationship between demonstrated accomplishments associated with the academic demands related to post-secondary success (e.g., successful completion of AP/Dual Credit coursework, internships, industry certifications) and proficiency on the state test.
+In other words, if most students who complete these accomplishments are not proficient on the state test, the rigor established for "proficiency" is likely too high. - While participants did not identify separate on-track measures in grade 3-8, the panel agrees that the progression of rigor across grades should increase in relatively consistent increments.